litmus-web/Pyre-Writeup/README.md

 - Slow in both throughput and latency
 - Insecure
 - Less robust
-- Stability at higher connections
+- Lack stability at higher connections

 Equally Python frameworks are also starting to suffer from the following issues:
 - Very little diversity in the ecosystem